 Hint: it's not about being the boss.
 Looking at all the places where the Bible says Christ is the Head, it refers to the head of the corner, the chief cornerstone, keystone and the capstone.
 These passages talk about Christ as the foundation, beginning, and source of our faith, like a foundational cornerstone.
 They also talk about Christ as the keystone that finishes our faith and holds us together in strength and unity.
+Both women and men are called living stones in this new spiritual temple.
+Both women and men are priests, since all believers are priests in Christ.
 Being the head of the church is more about serving the church.

 What is a Chief Cornerstone?
 The function of the chief cornerstone is to connect the whole structure.
 It is from the chief cornerstone that the direction is set for the other cornerstones, angles, and walls.
 The chief cornerstone creates, strengthens, builds up and holds together the building.